-Acceptance Categories and Requirements.
-Students are accepted to a degree program with regular status, provisional status, or conditional status.
-Students accepted into programs with other than regular status will be assigned special conditions by which they may attain regular status.
+Standards and Levels of Graduate Admissions.
+A student who holds a bachelor's degree from an accredited institution of higher education is eligible for acceptance into a graduate program under one of five categories.
+Students accepted into programs with other than regular status (see below) will be assigned special conditions by which they may attain regular status.
 These conditions include both the number of semester hours to be taken and the minimum grade requirements.
 If these conditions are not met in their entirety, the student will be denied permission to continue in the graduate program.
 Only under the most extraordinary and compelling circumstances, and with the approval of the Director of Graduate Studies, will students seeking regular status be allowed to drop courses meeting their assigned special conditions for acceptance.

-Individual degree programs may have additional requirements for acceptance to graduate study and advancement to candidacy for the degree.
+Individual degree programs may have additional requirements for acceptance tance to graduate study and advancement to candidacy for the degree.

-1. Regular Status

-a.
-A student is eligible for regular status with an earned graduate degree from an accredited college or university and adequate preparation in the discipline;

-b.
-With a grade-point average (GPA) of 3.0 or higher (on a 4.0 scale) in the upper division courses required for the degree and a total Quantitative - Verbal - Analytical Graduate Record Examination (GRE) score of 1500 (1000 if only the Quantitative - Verbal exam is taken) or higher, and adequate preparation in the discipline.
+- 1. Regular Status. - a.
+A student is eligible for regular status with an earned graduate degree from an accredited college or university and adequate preparation in the discipline; or - b.
+With a grade-point average (GPA) of 3.0 or higher (on a 4.0 scale) in the upper-division courses required for the degree and a total Quantitative - Verbal - Analytical Graduate Record Examination (GRE) score of 1500 (1000 if only the Quantitative - Verbal exam is taken) or higher, and adequate preparation in the discipline.

 In place of these GRE provisions, acceptance to the MBA program requires a satisfactory academic record and Graduate Management Admission Test (GMAT) score.
-See "Master's Degree Program-Master of Business Administration."
+See "Master's Degree Program -Master of Business Administration."

-2. Provisional Status
+2. Provisional Status.

-A student whose GPA or GRE/GMAT scores are below the minimum for regular status but whose GPA is not less than 2.5 and GRE is not less than 1200 for Verbal - Quantitative - Analytical (800 for Verbal - Quantitative) is eligible for provisional acceptance to a graduate program.
+A student whose GPA or GRE/GMAT scores are below the minimum for Regular Status but whose GPA is not less than 2.
+5 and GRE is not less than 1200 for Verbal - Quantitative - Analytical (800 for Verbal - Quantitative) is eligible for provisional acceptance to a graduate program.
 (Prospective MBA students should consult the MBA section for GMAT acceptance criteria.)
-All students accepted with provisional status shall be assigned specific requirements in terms of courses and performance, to include a minimum of 9 semester credit hours of graduate credit course work, with a grade of B or better in each course taken.
+All students accepted with provisional status shall be assigned specific requirements in terms of courses and performance, to include a minimum of 9 semester credit hours or graduate credit course work, with a grade of B or better in each course taken.
 Any leveling requirements must be met before the student begins his/her graduate program.

-3. Conditional Status
+3. Conditional Status.

 A student who meets the minimum GPA and GRE/GMAT requirements in 1 or 2 above, but has deficiencies in undergraduate preparation in the discipline is eligible for conditional acceptance.
 A student so accepted shall be assigned specific requirements in terms of courses and performance.
-These requirements must be met satisfactorily before the student may begin the graduate program.
+These requirements must be satisfactorily met before the student may begin the graduate program.

-Special Status
+4. Special Status.